mtalbi/mtalbi.github.io/misc.md

 60. Drive - Nicolas Winding Refn
 61. City Lights - Charles Chaplin
 62. Three Billboards - Martin McDonagh
-63. Wild Tales - Damián Szifron
+63. Relatos Salvajes - Damián Szifron
 64. A Fistful of Dollars - Sergio Leone
 65. For a Few Dollars More - Sergio Leone
 66. The Good, the Bad and the Ugly - Sergio Leone
 67. The Prestige - Christopher Nolan
 68. Sin City - Robert Rodriguez
 69. There Will Be Blood - Paul Thomas Anderson
-70. La vie est Belle - Roberto Benigni
+70. La vita é bella - Roberto Benigni
 71. The Man from U.N.C.L.E. - Guy Rtichie
 72. A Beautiful Mind - Ron Howard
 73. Catch Me If You Can - Steven Spielberg